Skip to main content

 Revitalising IPM in greenhouse tomatoes

-This project aims to reduce agrichemical applications on greenhouse tomatoes by revitalising Integrated Pest Management (IPM) crop protection practices within the New Zealand greenhouse tomato industry.
-Please scroll down this page to find Grower resources developed from this project.
+This TomatoesNZ – A Lighter Touch project aimed to reduce the reliance on agrichemical applications on greenhouse tomatoes by revitalising Integrated Pest Management (IPM) crop protection practices within the New Zealand greenhouse tomato industry.

 Grower resources